 Standard – These are the common sizes for invitations.
 Available dimensions are as follows: 3.5” x 5”, 4” x 6”, 4.25” x 5.5”, 4.25” x 6”, 5” x 7”.

 Folded Counterparts – Available sizes for folded invitations: 7” x 5” (folds to 3.5” x 5”), 8” x 6” (folds to 4” x 6”), 8.5” x 5.5” (folds to 4.25” x 5.5”), 8.5” x 6” (folds to 4.25” x 6”) and 10” x 7” (folds to 5” x 7”).

 Print Guide Lines

-Safe Zone – the area where your text, images and other important elements should be placed to avoid being trimmed off.
+3. Safe Zone – the area where you place your text, images and other important elements to avoid getting trimmed off.

-12 pt.
+1. 14 pt.
 Cardstock Gloss Front, Uncoated Back – this is medium weight cardstock with a glossy finish.
-The uncoated side is excellent for writing on with any kind of pen or pencil.
+The uncoated side is ideal for writing with pen or pencil.

-13 pt.
+2. 14 pt.
 Cardstock, Uncoated Paper – light weight; uncoated card stock has excellent writability.
-However, natural fibers may be visible.
+Acid free and archival quality

-14 pt.
+3. 14 pt.
 Cardstock, Gloss AQ Coated – stiff, thick cardstock with a gloss finish.
 This is best for invitations with vibrant colors.
-The aqueous coating helps the card be scratch resistant.
+Its aqueous coating helps the card be scratch resistant.
 Use permanent markers or pens with oil-based inks for writing.

 Types of Typefaces via SkillCrush